Housing Policy Explained (1/4) - Banks Over Homes

 Have you ever wondered why the government doesn’t just build enough public housing to solve the housing crisis?

-Or why the government continues to hand billions of euro of public money to private landlords via the Housing Assistance Payment (HAP), Rent Assistance Payment (RAS) and other similar programmes?
+Or why the government continues to hand billions of euro in public money to private landlords via the Housing Assistance Payment (HAP), Rent Assistance Payment (RAS) and other similar programmes?

 Or why the government is using the taxation and planning systems to encourage, primarily foreign, corporations to take ownership of tens of thousands of Irish homes?